HarjapGosal/Recognitions_Credentials/README.md

 ### Infection Control, Standard - CPR, WHO COVID related certificates <h3>
- * Certificates related to infection control modules presented to me by Public Health.
+ * Certificates of Completion related to **infection control modules** presented to me by **Public Health**.
- * Certificate of Completion in recognition of successful completion in Standard - CPR / AED presented to me on June 9, 2020.
+ * Certificate of Completion in recognition of successful completion in **Standard - CPR / AED** presented to me on June 9, 2020.